Kingsleysase/Excel-Projects/Pizza Sales Project/Pizza Sales Analysis Report.md

 1. **Promote top-selling days** like Friday, with special offers or loyalty programs.
 2. **Offer meal bundles** or family packs to increase multiple pizza orders.
 3. **Introduce creative vegetarian options** to serve a growing health-conscious audience.
-4. **Double down on large sizes** — they dominate sales, so keep them well-stocked and well-made.
+4. **Double down on large sizes**, they dominate sales, so keep them well-stocked and well-made.
 5. **Try breakfast pizza options or weekend brunch menus** to increase sales during slow hours (morning, Sundays).

 ---